 The answer should be obvious.

-If you focus on the large plastics and metals of a particular system, you may get really good in that area, but how much of that knowledge would be transferrable to different systems?
+If you focus on the large plastics and metals of a particular system, you may get really good in that area, but how much of that knowledge would be transferable to different systems?
 Obviously, it would be nowhere near as much as you could if you had focused on hard drives.

 The same principle applies in Brazilian Jiu-jitsu.
 There are different pieces of the puzzle that have greater overall value.